The Literal Toddler & Other Stories/Dramas

-The Dramatic Toddler – I could write pages as my Sam could win an Oscar some days.
+The Dramatic Toddler – I could write pages as my Little Man could win an Oscar some days.
 Only the other night I sat down to quickly Google something on Gs laptop.
-Sam in his tired after nursery state, burst into tears and shouted that it wasn’t my laptop, it was Daddys and to turn it off.
+Little Man in his tired after nursery state, burst into tears and shouted that it wasn’t my laptop, it was Daddys and to turn it off.
 I suppose when he goes to touch it I always say ‘no that’s Daddy’s’ so he thought I was breaking the rules.
 The amount of crying that followed this was insane.

 The No Eating Toddler – We don’t have a fussy eater, we have a stubborn eater.
 If nursery give my toddler any type of food he will munch it happily with his friends.
 If I put the exact same dinner down in front of him at home, he tells me he doesn’t like it before even trying it.
 I will then ask him if I should take it away and I get told crossly no but I can gurantee he will not touch a single morsel of that food.
 It makes no sense!!!
 Ice cream, however – not a problem.